MingyuYang-Yale/BENG469/SP22/Basic of HPC/README.md

 ### Make a Directory
 We now know how to explore files and directories, but how do we create them in the first place?

-First go to project directory, then create a new directory called testdata using the command :
+First go to our project directory using the command :
 ```
 cd /gpfs/ysm/project/beng469/beng469_my393
 ```
+Then create a new directory called testdata
 ```
 mkdir testdata
 ```